4F6D/4F6D/README.md

 but my biggest passion are probably videogames, graphics programming, engine development and engineering in general.
 I will collect projects here that I care about or have a real world value for my studies, work or for me and other in general.

+❤️:suspect: I love old technology from the 80s/90s/2000s and I am in love with retro games, they just fascinate me :suspect:  ❤️

 The listed Languages and Tools are the ones I have worked with in the past or understand atleast on a beginner and basics level.
 It doesn't mean I am fluent or very skilled in these.